Physical vs phantom dark energy after DESI: thawing quintessence in a curved background

 For a physically motivated model, DESI data suggest that we consider dark energy models which behave close to a cosmological constant $w=-1$ at early times, with an increase to $w>-1$ at late times (e.g., see Figs. 11 and 12 in \citep{Lodha:2025qbg}).
 Physically consistent examples are provided by the `thawing' class of quintessence models \citep{Linder:2007wa,Linder:2015zxa}.

 To investigate the robustness of this phantom crossing, we start by showing the DESI DR2 BAO data for $\tilde{D}_M=D_M/r_d$ and $\tilde{D}_H=D_H/r_d$ (where $D_M$ and $D_H$ are comoving and Hubble distances and $r_d$ is the comoving sound horizon at baryon drag).
 We also show the best fit $\Lambda$CDM in the flat (\autoref{fig:flat}) and negatively curved o$\Lambda$CDM (\autoref{fig:curved}) cases, using also the CMB distance prior, as in DESI DR2 \citep{DESI:2025zgx} (see their Appendix A).
 From \autoref{fig:flat} and \autoref{fig:curved} it is clear that at earlier times ($z\gtrsim 1.5$) the deviations from both $\Lambda$CDM and o$\Lambda$CDM model are well within 1$\sigma$.
 At intermediate times ($0.9\gtrsim z\gtrsim 1.5$) the deviations are $\sim1\sigma$, and at late times $ z\lesssim0.9$ the deviations are $\lesssim 2\sigma$.
 Note that these results are similar to the lower panels of Fig. 6 in \citep{DESI:2025zgx}.
 These plots hint that there is no evidence for deviation from $\Lambda$CDM (or o$\Lambda$CDM) at higher redshifts ($z\gtrsim 1.5$).
 At intermediate redshifts ($0.9\gtrsim z\gtrsim 1.5$) there is no significant deviation either.
 This is evidence that the phantom crossing is a model-dependent artifact of the $w_0w_a$CDM model.
-Evidently, the $w_0w_a$CDM or similar parametrizations are too simplistic to correctly capture the behavior at lower and higher redshifts simultaneously.
+Evidently, the $w_0w_a$CDM or similar parametrizations are too simplistic to correctly capture the behavior at lower and higher redshifts simultaneously and they may worsen the $H_0$ tension \citep{Colgain:2025nzf}.
+Here we focus on the implications of DESI data for dynamical dark energy, without considering the possible problems introduced by systematics (see e.g. \cite{Sapone:2024ltl,Colgain:2025nzf,Colgain:2025fct,Colgain:2024mtg}).